This is your Events page.

 consider attending our upcoming meeting(s).

-You need to be present to be nominated and
+You should be present to be nominated and

 elected, either in-person or zoom with the link